jennguyen1/nhuyhoa/_posts/2016-01-28-Multiple-Sample-Tests.md

 ### Randomized Complete Block Design (One Factor) ANOVA

 Blocking is a generalization of the paired analysis in t-tests.
-We expect there to be block to block variability.
+We expect there to be block to block variability, a nuisance factor.
 The observations in the same block share a block effect and are less variable than observations in other blocks.
 By accounting for the block variability, we decrease the unaccounted variability and make the test for treatment more powerful.

 A single block should be homogeneous.
 To ensure this homogeneity, we want to make sure blocks are small enough that